-This report describes the work of the Human Services Performance Management system (Performance Management system), which monitors county performance and supports efforts toward continuous improvement in delivering essential human services to Minnesotans.
+This report describes the work of the Human Services Performance Management system (Performance Management system), which monitors county/service delivery authority (county) performance and supports efforts toward continuous improvement in delivering essential human services to Minnesotans.
 Essential human services include an array of programs that provide protections and safety nets to low income and vulnerable populations within our state.